Previously, a Senior Software Engineer / Tech Lead

 étage élémentaire de français.

-Built with: VueJS, Netlify
+Built with: SvelteKit, FastAPI

 Built with: HTML/CSS, jQuery, Python, Flask, MongoDB, nodeJS